MariamTencio/SQL/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the software that you wrote and how it integrates with a SQL Relational Database.
-Describe how to use your program.}
+I've created a software application that manages movie rankings using a SQL Relational Database.

 {Describe your purpose for writing this software.}